Health and Safety 5 Steps to a Risk Assessment

 Step 1 – Identify the hazards or anything that could cause harm

-Employers have a legal obligation towards assessing the health and safety hazards and risks that employees face in the workplace.
+Employers have a legal obligation towards assessing the OHS hazards and risks that employees face in the workplace.
 The employer must systematically check for possible physical, mental, chemical, and biological hazards.

 These are only a few of the common classifications of hazards: